For Performers

 Do you promote?

-We land decent column-inches pretty regularly.
-We list in appropriate calendars.
+We land decent column-inches in local and regional traditional press pretty regularly.
+We list in appropriate print and web calendars.
 We push hard on social media even though social media seems to be increasingly irrelevant.
 We have an opt-in email newsletter.
-We poster in choice spots.
+We post flyers in choice high-traffic spots in the village.

 We can promote better if you supply us with a good bio and some press boilerplate, high-res photos, and anything else that seems useful.

-We put a lot of effort into selling the sizzle, but sometimes turnout is disheartening even for those with comparatively wide renown.
+We put a lot of effort into selling the sizzle, but sometimes turnout is disheartening.
 There’s no apparent rhyme or reason to what clicks and what doesn’t.
 For many pros and touring folks, working for door in a small room is deal-breaker territory, and appropriately so.
 On the other hand, we feel no shame being a tour-hole-filler.

 Even though the real legs of the project is the documentation, we’d rather have more people in the room than fewer solely so that you get paid better.
-As far as the documentation goes, an enthusiastic handful can be better than a half-hearted capacity crowd.
+As far as the documentation goes, an enthusiastic handful can be better than a half-hearted capacity.

 We’ll try to accommodate it if you want to have a closed set on purpose, which can make for a less stressful environment.
 And performers booked elsewhere may be contractually restricted from additional public performances, though may be interested in popping over for a closed set.

-Or if you’re a bigwig wanting to play secret show under a pseudonym, we’re down with shenanigans and can keep a secret.
+Or if you’re a bigwig wanting to have fun playing secret show under a pseudonym, we’re down with shenanigans and can keep a secret.
+(Has this ever happened here?
+Not yet.)

 We say this without negativity: The immediate community is a one-square-mile rural village of 3,000 with a poverty rate of over 25%… the wealth, education, and leisure gaps are wide.
 A significant percentage of the attendees come in from nearby communities and farther-flung places; at one memorable show, five states were represented.
 However, our local attendee pool is growing — so we’re doing something right, and we’re pleased that the part of our mission to serve our community is working.